Updated March 28, 2023

 Here are the following key differences between AMQP and JMS mention below

-AMQP: The Advanced Message Queuing Protocol (AMQP) is an open standard protocol for exchanging business messages between applications or organizations These links systems, feed enterprise processes with the knowledge they require and transmits the commands that accomplish their objectives efficiently forward.
+- AMQP: The Advanced Message Queuing Protocol (AMQP) is an open standard protocol for exchanging business messages between applications or organizations.
+These links systems feed enterprise processes with the knowledge they require and transmits the commands that accomplish their objectives efficiently forward.

 - JMS: JMS is an API that is part of Java EEE for sending messages between two or more clients.
-There are several JMS providers including OpenMQ (the default for glassfish), HornetQ (Jboss) and ActiveMQ.
+There are several JMS providers, including OpenMQ (the default for glassfish), HornetQ (Jboss) and ActiveMQ.

-AMQP: AMQP supports 4 models.
+- AMQP: AMQP supports 4 models.
 Those are the following.

-JMS: On the other side, JMS supports 2 distinct models.
+- JMS: On the other side, JMS supports 2 distinct models.
 Those are the following.

 - Point to point

 - Publish and subscribe

-AMQP: AMQP supports only binary data types.
+- AMQP: AMQP supports only binary data types.
 It operates around a binary wire protocol intended for scalability between various vendors and platforms.
 By the word, wire-level protocol means it is a summary of the data format that is sent as a series of octets across the network.
-Consequently, any device capable of generating and decoding messages that adhere to this data format will communicate with any other compliant tool regardless of the language of implementation
+Consequently, any device capable of generating and decoding messages that adhere to this data format will communicate with any other compliant tool regardless of the language of implementation.

-JMS: JMS supports 4 different data types.
+- JMS: JMS supports 4 different data types.
 Those are the following.

-AMQP: The AMQP message producer will send messages to exchange along with the routing key, and Exchange will be tied to queue in AMQP by binding.
+- AMQP: The AMQP message producer will send messages to exchange along with the routing key, and Exchange will be tied to the queue in AMQP by binding.
 A binding is a directive that includes which message to route from an exchange to a queue.

-AMQP: AMQP, on the other side, is nothing but a communication client- messaging service protocol it connects different systems to one another.
+- AMQP: AMQP, on the other side, is nothing but a communication client- messaging service protocol; it connects different systems to one another.
 This is compatible and scalable with various platforms.

-JMS: The JMS application, which implements the JMS API, may interact against the JMS server and use any protocol.
+- JMS: The JMS application, which implements the JMS API, may interact against the JMS server and use any protocol.
 The JMS application must, however, ensure that it complies with the JMS API.

 Comparison Table of AMQP vs JMS

-|Origin||AMQP was originated in 2003 at JPMorgan Chase.
+|AMQP was originated in 2003 at JPMorgan Chase.

-|Data types||AMQP supports only the binary data type.
+|AMQP supports only the binary data type.

-|Data Flow||In AMQP producers send data to exchange and then to the queue.
+|In AMQP, producers send data to exchange and then to the queue.

 |JMS is specific for Java users only.

-Java Server Messages is an API and AMQP is a standard protocol.
-It is possible for implementing JMS that uses AMQP as protocol, a JMS client can use AMQP as a communication protocol with the messaging server.
+Java Server Messages is an API, and AMQP is a standard protocol.
+It is possible for implementing JMS that uses AMQP as protocol; a JMS client can use AMQP as a communication protocol with the messaging server.
 AMQP centres around a binary wire protocol built for interoperability between various vendors and platforms for scalability.

 This is a guide to AMQP vs JMS.
 Here we discuss the AMQP and JMS key differences with infographics and comparison table.
 You may also have a look at the following articles to learn more –